neomutt/neomutt.github.io/_distro/fedora.md

 | 26           | Supported                   |
 | Rawhide      | Supported                   |

-The NeoMutt RPMs are published in a <abbr title="Cool Other Package Repo">COPR</abbr>.
-This is a public repository run by
-Richard Russon ([FlatCap](https://github.com/flatcap)) <[rich@flatcap.org](mailto:rich@flatcap.org)>
+The NeoMutt RPMs are published in a COPR.
+This is a public repository run by Richard Russon ([FlatCap](https://github.com/flatcap)) <[rich@flatcap.org](mailto:rich@flatcap.org)>

 ## Installation <a class="offset" id="install"></a>